Franz von Dietrichstein: Early life

-Dietrichstein was born on 22 August 1570 in Madrid, the ninth of 13 children born to Baron Adam von Dietrichstein (1527-1590), the Holy Roman Empire's ambassador to Spain and his wife, Margarita Folch de Cardona, member of the powerful aragonese House of Folch.
+Dietrichstein was born on 22 August 1570 in Madrid, the ninth of 13 children born to Baron Adam von Dietrichstein (1527-1590), the Holy Roman Empire's ambassador to Spain and his wife, Margarita Folch de Cardona, member of the powerful aragonese House of Folch, one of the most influential families originated in the Kingdom of Aragon.
 On his father's side, his great-grandfather was Maximilian I, Holy Roman Emperor, through his natural daughter, Baroness Barbara von Rottal (1500-1550), who married Adam's father, Siegmund Freiherr von Dietrichstein (1484–1533).

 He studied in Vienna and Prague.
 Then in 1588, at age 18, he moved to Rome to study at the Collegium Germanicum.
 While in Rome he befriended Cardinal Ippolito Aldobrandini who was elected pope in 1592 and took the name Pope Clement VIII.
 Dietrichstein became the new pope's chamberlain and worked to represent the interests of his native Bohemia as canon of the cathedral chapters of Olomouc, Wroclav, Passau and Leitmeritz.

 Cardinalate

 Dietrichstein was ordained in 1597 and then elevated to cardinal only two years later, in 1599, with an appointment as cardinal-priest of San Silvestro in Capite.
 In May of that same year he was elected as Archbishop of Olomouc, though his election was opposed by members of the local cathedral chapter.
 He was consecrated by the pope himself, with special dispensation for having not reached canonical age (he was only 29 at the time).

 According to historian Ludwig von Pastor, Dietrichstein became the, "soul of all Catholic undertakings in Moravia".
 It was apparently due to Dietrichstein's zeal that protestant reformer Karl von Zierotin was forced into early retirement.

 He was unable to participate in the papal conclave of March 1605 but he did take part in the conclave of May 1605 which elected Pope Paul V. In 1607 he returned again to Bohemia as President of Emperor Rudolf II's privy council.